richard-dao/Firebase-Tic-Tac-Toe/README.md

 # Firebase-Tic-Tac-Toe
 Multiplayer Tic-Tac-Toe Using Firebase and Node.js

-Work In Progress - Find latest deploy at https://multiplayer-ttt-game.web.app/
+Find latest deploy at https://multiplayer-ttt-game.web.app/

+Overly-complicated multiplayer tic-tac-toe implementation using Firebase and Node.js

+(First time using Node.js and Firebase)